mrmemes-eth/voxdolo.github.com/_posts/2009-10-05-you-say-tomato.md

 * peruse and/or add to our [tracker project][tr]
 * or make a request below in the comments

+### Shout Outs

+A number of people have contributed to making this application what it is and I'd like take a second to thank them all.

+* [Sandro Turriate][st]: for adding server side polling to keep multiple people watching the same timer in sync as new timers are started.
+* [Wes Gibbs][wg] and [Les Hill][lh]: for adding timer countdown in the title bar (one of my favorite features).
+* [Corey Haines][ch]: for his general good will toward the app and for helping to spread the word about it.
+* [Andrew Maier][am]: for taking the app from plain to fantastic!
+His design is what made the official release a possiblity.

 [t]: http://tomatoi.st/
 [p]: http://www.pomodorotechnique.com/
 [d]: http://github.com/voxdolo/ding